OpenEnergyPlatform/ontology/CONTRIBUTING.md

 13. 🍏 Once approved, merge the PR into `dev` and delete the branch on which you were working.
 In the merge message on github, you can notify people who are currently working on other branches that you just merged into `dev`, so they know they have to check for potential conflicts with `dev`

-### Fixing merge conflicts
+### Fixing merge conflicts in git

-Avoid large merge conflicts by merging the updated `dev` versions in your branch.
+🔷 Avoid large merge conflicts by merging the updated `dev` versions in your branch.
 In case of conflicts between your branch and `dev` you must solve them either online via the "resolve conflicts" button or locally.

-1. Get the latest version of `dev`
+1. 🔷 Get the latest version of `dev`
     ```bash
     git checkout dev
     ```